ARTS - Art--Studio

 ARTS 364 Photography III credit: 3 Hours.

 Explores creative expression through various media but primarily photography.
-Students select format based on prior experience; group critiques held weekly; initial opportunity to experiment in personally selected directions and assignments which will be refined and amplified in ARTD 460.
+Students select format based on prior experience; group critiques held weekly; initial opportunity to experiment in personally selected directions and assignments.
 Additional fees may apply.
 See Class Schedule.
-Credit is not given for ARTS 364 if credit for ARTD 360 has been earned.
-Prerequisite: Junior standing in Photography concentration or consent of instructor.
+Prerequisite: ARTS 265.

 ARTS 365 Photography Workshop credit: 3 Hours.

 Advanced course on a special topic: see Class Schedule section note for description.
 Additional fees may apply.
 See Class Schedule.
-May be repeated to a maximum of 12 hours.
-Prerequisite: Junior or senior standing in art and design; or consent of instructor based upon announced criterion that varies with topic.
+May be repeated in separate terms to a maximum of 12 hours.
+Prerequisite: ARTS 264.

 ARTS 367 RAW Photography credit: 3 Hours.